freeCodeCamp/guide/src/pages/articles/math/introduction-to-trigonometric-substitution/index.md

 ---
-title: Introduction To Trigonometric Substitution
+title: Introduction to Trigonometric Substitution
 ---
-## Introduction To Trigonometric Substitution
+## Introduction to Trigonometric Substitution

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/introduction-to-trigonometric-substitution/index.md).